zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Usage:**

-This function is used to calculate the average value.
+Calculates the average value.

 **Parameter description**:

 value: Double or Decimal type.
 If the input is String  or Bigint type, it is converted to Double type by implicit conversion.
-If it is another data type, an exception is indicated.
-If this value is NULL, a corresponding row is not involved in the calculation.
+If it is another data type, an exception is thrown.
+If this value is NULL, a corresponding row is not counted in the calculation.
 The input cannot be Boolean type.

 **Return value**:

 If the input is Decimal type, then return Decimal type.
 If it is the other valid types, then return Double type.

-**For example**:
+**Example**:

 ```
 -- If the table tbla has a column value and its data type is Bigint.